nodejs/security-wg/processes/WIP-bug_bounty_proposal.md

 2) Security WG presents proposal to CTC
 3) Security WG & CTC establish Bug Bounty Leader & Bug Bounty Team

-Prerequisites to moving forward

-1) review and evolve draft note into a proposal
+Next steps

-2) core team readiness review and architectural decisions
+1) core team readiness review and architectural decisions
-   - goals/kpi (document responsiveness goals, impact of defects, team size, budget)
+   - goals/kpi (scope, responsiveness goals, impact of defects, team size, budget)
    - private vs. public
    - existing security analysis/backlog validation
-3) engage community committee as there is a PR element
+2) engage community committee as there is a PR element
+3) review and evolve draft note into a proposal

+As preparation, the Security WG already has an org within HackerOne and the general framework as well as the technical tools to offer a Bug Bounty program.

+Q1) Do we have a security assessment of the current nodejs core?
+Q2) Do we have any scope limitations on what we would declare?
+Should we bounty "LTS" version bugs and non-LTS the same (gut is yes)?
+Release vs. HEAD (gut is no)?
+Q3) Do we have enough volunteer staff (need to get HackerOne help to know what the right number might should be) Q4) Would a private bounty program be acceptable to start?
+If we did that how do we keep good communication about findings with the broader community?
+Q5) Do we know where we will get sufficient funding sources?
+HackerOne I think has suggested they can help with some elements and that there are funds that can be tapped, but I don't have a sense of scope still.

+* complete first steps blog posting as reference [https://www.hackerone.com/blog/bug-bounty-first-impressions]